 Good quality beeswax, grated or in small pellets

 Equal quantity of almond, jojoba or grapeseed oil

 Small glass jars with screw top lids.
 The darker coloured glass is essential to protect the oils, amber or blue coloured works well.

 Note: These ingredients can easily be found on online aromatherapy suppliers or at most natural health stores.

 Gently melt beeswax over a double boiler.
 Stir the almond, jojoba or grapeseed oil in to the melted wax.
 Remove from the heat.

-Add the essential oils, a few drops at a time, testing a small amount on your skin as you go.
+Add the essential oils, a few drops at a time, smelling as you go.